bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-11-13-newsletter.md

     Bitcoin Core already supports for users not running a node.
 Some ideas for how to implement such a tool were discussed both during and [after][core dev log] the meeting.

+## Lightning Application Residency Videos

+As reported previously in [newsletter #19][], Chaincode Labs recently hosted a five-day [residency program][] for developing applications on the Lightning Network, including presentations from experts in the space.
+Videos of the [presentations][] and [resident demos][] have now been posted online, along with the slide decks for the expert presentations.
+The following talks may be of particular interest to members:

+- [**The Lightning Protocol - an Application Developers Perspective**][bosworth
+  video] - [Alex Bosworth][bosworth], infrastructure lead at Lightning Labs, gives a comprehensive overview of the Lightning protocol, explaining all of the [BOLTs][], and how they are relevant for developers building on top of the protocol.
+This talk should be useful for any developers wanting to integrate Lightning into products or services.

+- [**Lightning ≈ Bitcoin**][decker video] - [Christian Decker][decker], Core Tech
+  Engineer at Blockstream, describes the similarities and differences between Bitcoin and Lightning payments, highlighting where on-chain transactions are more appropriate then off-chain (and vice versa).
+He finishes with a summary of enhancements that may be proposed at the November 2018 Lightning protocol meeting.

+- [**Integrating Lightning into Bitrefill**][camarena video] - [Justin
+  Camarena][camarena], infrastructure engineer at bitrefill, explains how bitrefill integrated lightning payments into their store.
+Bitrefill was one of the first Bitcoin merchants to start accepting mainnet Lightning payments, and Justin shows us how they integrated Lightning into their infrastructure, and the challenges they met and overcame along the way.
+  For those interested in a high level overview of bitrefill's experience with Lightning, the [talk by Sergej Kotliar at Building on Bitcoin][kotliar BoB], covered in [newsletter #3][] will also be of interest.

+- [**Zap - UX, Design and Product approach**][mallers video] -
+  [Jack Mallers][mallers], founder of Zap, explains his approach to product design and user experience.
+Lightning can potentially solve a lot of user experience issues associated with using Bitcoin, but also brings up some user experience challenges of its own.
+Jack explains how he thinks about user experience in Zap, the UX challenges he's faced building the product and how he's solved them.

 ## Notable code changes